vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 Now, we've finished all the setup on the Azure side.
 So it's time to start working on Peakboard side.
 We create two separate projects:
 1. A Hub Flow that acts as an event publisher.
 This Hub Flow subscribes to the OPC UA nodes for two light barriers.
 When either of the light barriers updates their counters, the Hub Flow gets the updated value via OPC UA.
 Then, the Hub Flow sends the updated value to the Azure Event Hub.
 1. A Peakboard app that acts as an event consumer.
 This Peakboard app subscribes to the light barrier events of the Azure Event Hub.
-The Peakboard app shows the counter values on screen and updates them whenever the Event Hub sends a new event.
+The Peakboard app displays the counter values on screen and updates them whenever the Event Hub sends a new event.

 ## Event Hub data source